Canarmony/slate/source/index.html.md

 Attribute | Type | Description
 --------- | ------- | -----------
 id | Integer |
-position | String | Employees name
-pool_id | Integer | The pool that the assignment belongs to employee_id | Integer | The employee that the assignment belongs to start | Timestamp | The starting time of the assignment end | Timestamp | The ending time of the assignment allDay | Boolean | If set to true, the assignment is all day.
+position | String | The role of the assignment pool_id | Integer | The pool that the assignment belongs to employee_id | Integer | The employee that the assignment belongs to employee_name | String | The name of the employee that the assignment belongs to start | Timestamp | The starting time of the assignment end | Timestamp | The ending time of the assignment allDay | Boolean | If set to true, the assignment is all day (should not show time info). color | String | If set, the assignment should be shown with this particular custom color.

 ### retrieve an assignment
 ```shell
 curl "http://mesh-scheduler.com/api/assignments/25.json -u 'admin:secret'"
 ```

 > The above command returns JSON structured like this:

 ```json
 [
   {
     "pool_id":8,